 other income, including other income from use of the vessel (e.g. recreational fishing, tourism, oil rig duty, etc.) also insurance payments for damage/loss of gear/vessel.

-Cost data are obtained from the financial records of the fishing enterprises and these data are mostly difficult to obtain.
+Cost data can be obtained from the financial records of the fishing enterprises and these data are mostly difficult to obtain.
 Even when such data are available, they are often protected by various access restrictions based on confidentiality needs (see section on data confidentiality.).
-The CWP has not defined standards for this type of data.
+Data collection through surveys is recommended, overall and this sidesteps issues of of data confidentiality.

 Total costs include:

-Personnel costs - Paid labour of the crew (including social security costs); ften labour is paid by a share of the net revenue of the landings.
+Personnel costs - Paid labour of the crew (including social security costs); and the estimated value of unpaid labour.
+Often labour is paid by a share of the net revenue of the landings.
+(This variable is also relevant under the 'SOCIAL statistics')

-Operating costs for fishing including energy, fishing gears, repair and maintenance of vessel and gear, lease and rental of fishing quotas, fuel costs, cost of fishing licenses, costs of other consumables, etc.;
+Variable costs for fishing including: personnel costs; energy costs; other operational costs; commercial costs, repair and maintenance costs

+Fixed costs include items such as license renewals; quota lease; bank or accounting costs; vessel insurance, etc.

+Capital costs include annual depreciation and opportunity costs which are both intangible costs, without an implied outflow of cash

+Two additional variables are:

+Capital value

+Net investments

+The two additional variables proposed here are are used to judge the economic status of the fishing activity which are required for the calculation of net profit: the capital value which is represented in the fleet and the net investments that are made in to the fleets.
+Capital value includes two key components: the value of physical capital (the fleet and gears considering depreciation or historical value) and the value of quota and other fishing rights.
+The net investments are improvement made to existing vessels or gears in the given year.

-Capital costs for the vessel annual depreciation.Two additional variables are used to judge the economic performance of fishing sector:
+the economic performance of fishing sector:

-the capital value, which is represented by the fleet and the investments that are made in the fleets, value of physical capital, which include two key elements: the value of the fleet and gears and the value of quota and other fishing rights.
+the capital value, which is represented by the fleet and the investments that are made in the fleets, and the value of physical capital, which include two key elements: the value of the fleet and gears and the value of quota and other fishing rights.
 The net investments in physical capital are purchase and sale of assets during the year.

-Examples of economic indicators that have proven to be useful in management discussion in Europe include
+Examples of economic indicators that have proven to be useful in management discussion in Europe, include:

-= Total income – total costs
+Net Income = Total income – total costs

+Gross Value Added (GVA) = Income from landings + other income – energy costs – repair costs – other variable costs – non variable costs.

+Revenue = Economic profit = revenue – (operating costs + annual depreciation + opportunity costs of capital).

+Gross cash flow = Revenues – (energy costs + personnel costs + repair and maintenance costs + other operational costs + commercial costs + fixed costs)

+Gross value added = Revenues – (energy costs + repair and maintenance cost + other operational costs + commercial costs + fixed costs)

+Gross Profit (GRP) = Income from landings + other income – crew costs – unpaid labour - energy costs – repair and maintenance costs – other variable costs – non variable costs (gross cash flow – personnel costs)

 [Note that the basic economic variables are usually recorded in national currencies and where comparisons between countries are required these data need to be converted into a common currency, see Currencies and Funds.]